nalinshivaprasad16/nalinshivaprasad16/README.md

 - 👋 Hi, I’m @nalinshivaprasad16
 - 👀 I’m interested in ...
-GCP ,AZURE , DEVOPS AND MONITORING
+AZURE , DEVOPS AND MONITORING
 - 🌱 I’m currently learning ...
-GCP
+AZURE
-- 💞️ I’m looking to collaborate on ...GCP
+- 💞️ I’m looking to collaborate on ...AZURE
 - 📫 How to reach me ...nalinshivaprasad@gmail.com

 <!---